-Provide proper interpretation: Provide proper interpretation:

-Visitors traveling to a site are expecting an authentic experience.
+- 3. Balance economic considerations with cultural heritage concerns: Make certain that the site can accommodate your group without being adversely affected. - 4.
+Encourage and support community involvement: Ensure that the local community is involved in the creation of tourism guidelines.
+Encourage the participation of local civic groups and businesses in planning the future of the site and make sure that they benefit from the efforts.
+Local investment in a site, financially and philosophically, will aid site preservation and protection efforts greatly. - 5.
+Provide proper interpretation: Visitors traveling to a site are expecting an authentic experience.
 Their experience is enhanced by proper site interpretation and by providing extra experiences that allow them to get a better understanding of the cultures that built the site.
 Proper interpretation is a critical component of an authentic experience and site managers and tour operators should ensure that interpretations are accurate and current.
-Often, dramatic or fantastic interpretations are offered in an effort to make sites more exciting or mysterious, but such interpretations are usually not supported by scientific research and may give visitors an incorrect impression of the site.
+Often, dramatic or fantastic interpretations are offered in an effort to make sites more exciting or mysterious, but such interpreta-

+- tions are usually not supported by scientific research and may give visitors an incorrect impression of the site. - 6.
 Encourage education and understanding of sites: Visitors (and tour operators) should be encouraged to learn more about the areas they are visiting before they embark on the tour.
 Supplementary materials should be provided ahead of time rather than at the sites.

-RECOMMENDATIONS AND GUIDELINES FOR PEOPLE INTERESTED IN MANAGING AND VISITING ARCHAEOLOGICAL SITES
+RECOMMENDATIONS AND GUIDELINES FOR THOSE INTERESTED IN MANAGING AND VISITING ARCHAEOLOGICAL SITES